The Bubye Valley Conservancy Team

 Predator Research Team

-Matt is the latest addition to the predator research team.
+Matt is the senior researcher at BVC.
 In 2010, he worked for WildCRU in Hwange National Park as a volunteer pilot and field assistant before going to Stellenbosch University where he completed his honours degree in Conservation Ecology.
-His final-year thesis focused on wild dog denning behaviour in Save Valley Conservancy in eastern Zimbabwe.
-In 2015 he was awarded The Beit Trust Scholarship to read for a MSc(Res) in Zoology at the University of Oxford.
-Matt’s research will focus on lion behavioural ecology using cutting edge analytical methods and technology.
+His final year thesis focused on wild dog denning behaviour in Save Valley Conservancy in eastern Zimbabwe.
+In 2015 Matt was awarded The Beit Trust Scholarship to pursue a DPhil in Zoology at the University of Oxford.
+Matt’s research focuses on lion behavioural ecology using cutting edge analytical methods and technology.

 Rhino Anti-Poaching Team

 Adam joined the BVC anti-poaching team in March 2016.
 He grew up surrounded by wildlife on his family's farm in the Limpopo Valley, and has always been passionate about wildlife conservation.
 The ever-increasing pressure on wildlife in Zimbabwe and growing human-wildlife conflict has made him determined to protect and ensure the continued survival of his charges at BVC.
 Adam speaks Vhenda, Indebele and Shona, which he puts to good use working to promote wildlife conservation in the communities surrounding BVC.